Sacrament of Confirmation

 We will be joining other Confirmation groups within the St Andrew’s Deanery for monthly Masses at St. Laurence’s in Cambridge and other events with a focus on our young people.
 In addition, we will be getting out and about for fellowship around a camp fire and enjoying each other’s company as we make this journey towards Confirmation.

-Registration for the 2023/4 course is now closed.
-To book a place on next year’s course, please contact Paul at paul@cambournerc.com after 1st July 2024.
+Registration for the 2024/5 course is now closed.
+To register interest in our 2025/26 course, please contact Paul at confirmation@cambournerc.com.

 Programme